GabrielFreitasP/xy-inc/README.md

 # XY Inc API

-A Points Of Interest API
+A Points Of Interest API.

 This API aims to create points of interest and list them by proximity.